Skip navigation

 I joined the University in 2012.
 I have a PGCE and I am a Qualified Teacher, a qualified coach, a Fellow of the Society for Education and Training, and a Fellow of the HEA.
 I am Programme Leader for the Law Foundation Year.
 I teach Civil Litigation, Legal History, and Inquests on the MLaw and LLB degrees.
 In previous years I managed civil firms in the Student Law Office and taught English Legal System, Tort, and Trials of Dissenters.
 I supervise final year archival/legal history projects.

-In 2023/24 I am leading a new approach to legal history dissertations (a joint project with Dr Jennifer Aston from Humanities) in partnership with Tyne and Wear Archives and the National Archives.
+In 2023/24 I lead a new approach to legal history dissertations (a joint project with Dr Jennifer Aston from Humanities) in partnership with Tyne and Wear Archives and The National Archives.
+I was long-listed for OUP Law Teacher of the Year.

 Helen Rutherford